MicrosoftDocs/cpp-docs/docs/atl/reference/cregkey-class.md

 Pointer to a string containing the name of the value to set.
 If a value with this name isn't already present, the method adds it to the key.

 *`pszValue`*\
 Pointer to the multistring data to be stored with the specified value name.
-A multistring is an array of null-terminated strings, terminated by two null characters.
+A multistring is an array of `NULL`-terminated strings, terminated by two null characters.

 ### Return Value